Explore UPMC Health Plan’s coverage for addiction treatment, including inpatient and outpatient options, plus mental health support.

 They also have Health Maintenance Organization (HMO) plans, which require you to stay in network and to get a referral for specialist care.
 However, HMOs are often the least expensive on a monthly basis.
 Finally, a Preferred Provider Organization (PPO) gives you the most flexibility with some out of network coverage and no referrals required.
 However these plans tend to cost the most each month.

 Medicaid plans by UPMC healthcare are called UPMC for You.
 Like regular Medicaid, these plans cover medical treatment and substance abuse treatment.
-They also cover prescriptions and dental care.
+However, they also cover prescriptions and dental and vision care.

 If you qualify for both Medicare and Medicaid, UPMC for Life Complete Care offers $0 premium fees and $0 copays on medical care and $0 copays for prescriptions.
 It also offers dental and vision and hearing benefits.
 Members can get free transportation to healthcare providers and grocery stores along with fitness centers and adult day care centers.
 There’s also an allowance you can use to buy over the counter products.